estuary/flow/site/docs/reference/editing.md

 ## Considerations for name changes

 You're not able to change the name of a capture or materialization after you create it.

-THE FOLLOWING IS VERY SPECULATIVE; FACT CHECK/TEST
+You're also unable to manually change the names of collections;
+however, connector updates can cause collection names to change, as discussed above.

-It is possible to change collection names (by editing a capture) and destination resource names (by editing a materialization.
+It *is* possible to manually change the names of destination resources (tables or analogous data storage units to which collections are written) when editing a materialization.
 You should avoid doing so unless you want to route future data to a new location.

-* If you change a collection name while editing a capture, the original collection will continue to exist (???), but the new collection will be backfilled with historical data.
-  You'll need to edit any downstream derivations and materializations to reflect the new collection name.

-* If you change a destination resource name while editing a materialization (for instance, a database table), a new resource with that name will be created and the old resource will continue to exist.
+If you do this, a new resource with that name will be created and the old resource will continue to exist.
-  Historical data will *not* be backfilled into the new resource.
+Historical data will may not be backfilled into the new resource, depending on the connector used.